-OC6.1.3 The procedure set out in OC6 includes a system of warnings to give advance notice of Demand Control that may be required by The Company under this OC6.
+OC6.1.3 The procedure set out in OC6 includes a system of warnings and notices to give advance notice of Demand Control that may be required by The Company under this OC6.

-OC6.1.4 Data relating to Demand Control should include details relating to MW
+OC6.1.4 Data relating to Demand Control should include details relating to MW.

 OC6.1.5 The Electricity Supply Emergency Code as reviewed and published from time to time by the appropriate government department for energy emergencies provides that in certain circumstances consumers are given a certain degree of "protection" when rota disconnections are implemented pursuant to a direction under the Energy Act 1976.
-No such protection can be given in relation to Demand Control instructed by The Company under the Grid Code, exceptin relation to those Demand Disconnection stages referred to in OC6.5 and where it is technically feasible to provide such protection to pre-designated protected sites, although, even in these situations, protection cannot be guaranteed.
+No such protection can be given in relation to Demand Control instructed by The Company under the Grid Code, except:

+in relation to those Load Blocks referred to in the procedure for implementation of Demand Control on the instructions of The Company via Disconnection of Load Blocks referred to in OC6.5 and where it is technically feasible to provide such protection to pre-designated protected sites; and

+in relation to the Demand Control Rotation Protocol arrangements in OC6.9 and where it is technically feasible to provide such protection to pre-designated protected sites,

+although, even in these situations, protection cannot be guaranteed.

 To invoke the Electricity Supply Emergency Code the Secretary of State will issue direction(s) to all Network Operators affected, exercising emergency powers under the Electricity Act 1989 or by virtue of an Order in Council under the Energy Act 1976.
 Following the issuance of such direction, The Company will act to coordinate the implementation of an agreed schedule of rota disconnections across all affected Network Operators’ licence area(s) and to disseminate any information as necessary throughout the period of the emergency in accordance with the instructions The Company receives from the Secretary of State or those authorised on their behalf for this purpose.